AdobeDocs/experience-manager-cloud-service.pt-BR/help/assets/update-workfront-enhanced-connector.md

       </dependency>
    ```

-1. Atualize a dependência em `all module pom.xml`.
+1. Atualizar a dependência no `all module pom.xml`.

    ```XML
       <dependency>